MiquelMR/Serialization/README.md

 # Serialization
 Console program for practice with several file extensions.
-File&lt;>Memory
+From file to memory and back
+File extension: JSON, XML, YAML, CSV